-- 18. There is a letter that Providencia Martínez wrote to Carlisle mentioning how much her father suffered when he found out she was attending an Indian School. - 19.
+- Grounds, making him an important part of Puerto Rican baseball history. - 18.
+There is a letter that Providencia Martínez wrote to Carlisle mentioning how much her father suffered when he found out she was attending an Indian School. - 19.
 Matilde Garnier wrote about the improvements in the educational system in Puerto Rico.
 She wrote in a letter dated 1911: "Porto Rico has improved a great deal since the Americans came up here." - 20.
 The letters written by the Puerto Ricans are very positive, thankful letters. - 21.
 The majority of the kids belonged to elite families. - 22.
 Some of the families still had close ties to Spain.
-[35]